Samsung/tizen-docs/docs/application/native/guides/multimedia/image-classification.md

 ## Prerequisites

-To enable your application to use the media vision inference functionality:
+To enable your application to use the media vision inference functionality, follow these steps:

 1. To use the functions and data types of the Media Vision Inference API (in [mobile](../../api/mobile/latest/group__CAPI__MEDIA__VISION__INFERENCE__MODULE.html) and [wearable](../../api/wearable/latest/group__CAPI__MEDIA__VISION__INFERENCE__MODULE.html) applications), include the `<mv_inference.h>` header file in your application.